-- (a) has furnished that provider's - - (i) full name; - (ii) identification number or company or other registration number; and - (iii) tax reference number and VAT registration number, if any; - (b) has authorised Abaqulusi Municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - (iv) Declaration of interest (MBD 4) - (v) Declaration for procurement above R10 million (All applicable taxes included) (MBD5) - (vi) Preference points claim (MBD 6.1)
+- (a) has furnished that provider's - - (i) full name; - (ii) identification number or company or other registration number; and - (iii) tax reference number and VAT registration number , SARS Pin and CSD number - (b) has authorised Abaqulusi Municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or

-- (vii) Declaration for local production and content (MBD 6.2).
-All bid documentation for the procurement of commodities designated for local content and production must stipulate the minimum threshold for local production and content, as required by the 2017 preferential procurement regulation 8(2). - (viii) Declaration of bidder's past supply chain management practices (MBD 8) - (ix) Certificate of independent bid determination (MBD 9) - (x) Declaration of municipal fees - (xi) Tax certificate requirements / tax compliant (MBD 2 & CSD REPORT)
+- (iii) whether a spouse, child, or parent of the provider or of a director, manager, shareholder, or stakeholder referred to in subparagraph (ii) is in the service of the state or has been in the service of the state in the previous twelve months. - (iv) Declaration of interest (MBD 4) - (v) Declaration for procurement above R10 million ( All applicable taxes included) (MBD5) - (vi) Preference points claim, the revised ( MBD 6.1) that aligned with the PPRegulations of 2022. - (vii) Declaration of bidder's past supply chain management practices ( MBD 8) - (viii) Certificate of independent bid determination (MBD 9) - (ix) Declaration of municipal fees - (x) Tax certificate requirements / tax compliant (MBD 2 & CSD REPORT) - (xi) Supply SARS PIN number and a copy of CSD report not older than 30 days from the day of request for quotation/advertisement of bid.